 What are the signs and symptoms of miscarriage?

 Signs of a condition are things someone else can see or know about you, like you have a rash or you’re coughing.
 Symptoms are things you feel yourself that others can’t see, like having a sore throat or feeling dizzy.

 - Cramps like you feel with your period

 - Severe belly pain

-If you have any of the signs or symptoms, call your health care provider.
+If you have any of these signs or symptoms, call your provider.
 Your provider may want to do some tests to make sure everything’s OK.
 These tests can include blood tests, a pelvic exam and an ultrasound.
 An ultrasound is a test that uses sound waves and a computer screen to show a picture of your baby inside the womb.

 How long does it take to recover from a miscarriage?

 It can take a few weeks to a month or more for your body to recover from a miscarriage.
 Depending on how long you were pregnant, you may have pregnancy hormones in your blood for 1 to 2 months after you miscarry.
 Most women get their period again 4 to 6 weeks after a miscarriage.

 It may take longer to recover emotionally from a miscarriage.
 You may have strong feelings of grief about the death of your baby.
 Grief is all the feelings you have when someone close to you dies.
 Grief can make you feel sad, angry, confused or alone.
 It’s OK to take time to grieve after a miscarriage.
 Ask your friends and family for support, and find special ways to remember your baby.
 For example, if you already have baby things, like clothes and blankets, you may want to keep them in a special place.
 Or you may have religious or cultural traditions that you’d like to do for your baby.
 Do what’s right for you.